|UIHI partners with American Indian Cancer Foundation to address urban Indian cancer disparities

 | New UIHI Community Health Profile Published

 The 2016 community health profile is now available.
-The Urban Indian Health Institute (UIHI) produced this report to provide an overview of the health status of American Indians and Alaska Natives (AI/AN) within the 33 Urban Indian Health Organizations’ (UIHOs) service areas.
-This profile can be used to help UIHOs identify health priorities, assess health disparities, and serve as a guide to develop new programs and interventions.
+The Urban Indian Health Institute (UIHI) produced this report to provide an overview of the health status of American Indians and Alaska Natives (AI/AN) within the 33 Urban Indian Health Programs’ (UIHPs) service areas.
+This profile can be used to help UIHPs identify health priorities, assess health disparities, and serve as a guide to develop new programs and interventions.
 The report also contains statistics and figures for grant applications that require supporting data.
-This summary report is the preface to the individual reports that will be produced for each of the individual UIHOs in early 2017.
-(November 2016)
+This summary report is the preface to the individual reports that will be produced for each of the individual UIHPs in early 2017.

 |New Spotlight – The Benefits of a Healthy Workplace